seokjoon27/tp/docs/DeveloperGuide.md

 Two concrete subclasses extend `Person`:

-`Student` – represents a student, with an additional `Schedule` field indicating their availability or timetable.
+`Student` – represents a student, with an additional `Schedule` field indicating their availability or timetable, and a `Parents` field that stores the list of Parents linked to them.

-`Parent` – represents a parent, who does not have a `Schedule` field.
+`Parent` – represents a parent, who have a `Children` field that stores the list of Students linked to them, but does not have a `Schedule` field.

 This design allows the Model to handle shared logic through the abstract `Person` class while allowing each subtype (`Student` and `Parent`) to define their own specific properties and behaviors.